Thiyanesh07/Attendance_System_01/CHECKLIST.md

 - [ ] Confidence score displayed
 - [ ] "Attendance Marked" message shown

+### Using DroidCam (Phone as Camera)

+You can use your Android phone as the webcam via DroidCam:

+1) On Windows: Install the DroidCam Client (Dev47Apps) and drivers; on Android: install the DroidCam app.
+2) Connect phone and PC (Wi‑Fi or USB).
+Follow the client instructions until you see the phone feed in the Windows client.
+3) Refresh the web app page and go to Live Recognition.
+4) In the "Select Video Input" dropdown, choose the DroidCam device (it usually shows as "DroidCam Source" or similar).
+5) Start recognition.

+Note: If you prefer using the IP URL, add the DroidCam HTTP MJPEG URL (e.g., `http://<PHONE_IP>:4747/video`) in Cameras, but the current Live Recognition captures from the browser webcam.
+The camera dropdown only tags attendance to that camera ID; video is taken from the selected Video Input.

 ---

 ## Phase 13: Verify Attendance (2 minutes) ✅